Posts

 What’s the catch?
 Do I lose anything when I upgrade to Enhanced Omni-Channel?

 Sounding too good to be true?
 For most Omni-Channel customers, you will lose absolutely nothing, and all features that are available today will continue to work on Enhanced Omni-Channel with no changes necessary after upgrading – agents just need to log out and back into Omni-Channel.
+There is 1 exception to this – the ‘Transfer Skills’ button that shows up on the Omni-Channel widget isn’t present on the Enhanced version – if you are using this button, we suggest creating a Flow on the relevant record that handles the transfers instead.
+You can find an example in this Quip document, including a link to install the Flow and post installation instructions.

 Learn more about upgrading from Chat to the Messaging for In-App or Web product here.